Hurricane Melissa tracker: Where will storm go after devastating Cuba and Jamaica?

 Jamaican prime minister Andrew Holness said the country is “expecting that there would be some loss of life” in the aftermath of the event.
 United Cajun Navy vice-president Brian Trascher estimated that “trillions of gallons of water” would fall on Jamaica.

-The UK announced £2.5m in emergency humanitarian funding for Jamaica on Tuesday, as Sir Keir Starmer described scenes from the country as "truly shocking".
+The UK announced it would provide an additional £5m ($6.71 million) in emergency humanitarian funding to support the Caribbean region's recovery from hurricane Melissa, after pledging £2.5m earlier this week.
+Sir Keir Starmer described scenes from the country as "truly shocking".

 “The reports that we have had so far would include damage to hospitals, significant damage to residential property, housing and commercial property as well, and damage to our road infrastructure,” Mr Holness said.
 “Our country has been ravaged by Hurricane Melissa, but we will rebuild and we will do so even better than before.”